Ault Baie de Somme: 10 things to know

 Ault reveals itself to everyone as an endearing village.
 Whether you are a resident, a holidaymaker, a traveller, a walker or an entrepreneur, this city is appreciated by all.
 It combines simplicity with the exceptional character of its landscapes.

-You will enjoy one of the most beautiful berries of the world that stretches along the coastline of the Bay of the Sommeon Cise WoodThis is a natural wood, a balcony on the sea, with an impressive view on one side of the Normandy cliffs, the highest in Europe, and on the other side of the Picardy coast.
+You will enjoy one of the most beautiful berries of the world that stretches along the coastline of the Bay of the Sommeon Cise WoodThis is a natural wood, a balcony on the sea, giving an impressive view on one side of the Normandy cliffs, the highest in Europe, and on the other side of the Picardy coast.
 Thanks to its exceptional heritage, the village is rich in history.

 What to do in Ault?